 You must have seen them!
 People whizzing by on an old dog of a bike with a battery cable tied to the downtube and their feet not moving.
 A three to six hundred quid plastic mess designed to make a conventional bicycle move without pedal power.
 We get them in the shop regularly: the throttle has burnt out, the battery keeps sliding off the frame, the motor won’t work… the list goes on.
-These repairs take up valuable time in our service centre, if only the customer had done some research before making the decision to buy an ebike conversion!
-It is always better to buy a purpose built electric bike instead of trying to make a normal bicycle electric.
+I have written this article as people often lament their broken conversion kit bikes and wish they had known before purchasing that it was a bad idea.
+So our advice is that it is always better to buy a purpose built electric bike instead of trying to make a normal bicycle electric.

 So why am I so against conversion kits?
 Unless your bicycle was specifically designed to take the extra weight and stresses of an electric system you are invalidating your warranty on your bicycle and endangering your life and others in the process.
 Your bicycle forks for example were never designed to fit on your bicycle with a motor mounted onto it.
 The stress tests and stringent regulations for producing products are pointless if you are going to overload the component with a heavy aftermarket electric bike motor.
 Your forks/frame could snap whilst riding!!